LimbDarkening/University-Challenge/Logistic_Regression/Analysis.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=z&space;=&space;\beta&space;_{0}&plus;\beta&space;_{1}x" target="_blank"><img src="https://latex.codecogs.com/gif.latex?z&space;=&space;\beta&space;_{0}&plus;\beta&space;_{1}x" title="z = \beta _{0}+\beta _{1}x" /></a>

-where X is a teams score.
+where x is a teams score.

 We proceed to derive the coefficients beta naught and beta one by maximising the log likelihood for a Bernoulli random variable, since the labels we are predicting are binary in nature.
 The likelihood can be stated as,